mattdelaune/Retail_RFM_Analysis/README.md

 - [Screenshots](#screenshots)

 ## Technologies Used
-- **Power BI**: For creating multi-page interactive dashboards and reports.
+- **Power BI**: For creating multi-page interactive dashboards and overall report.
   - **Advanced DAX Formulas**: Utilized for complex calculations and custom metrics.
   - **Data Modeling**: Ensured accurate relationships and calculations across tables.
   - **Power Query**: Used for data transformation and cleaning.